• Skip to primary navigation

 • Bones about it - Boron, potassium, and Vitamin K in prunes help support bone health!

-ingredients for coffee cake crumble topping
+ingredients for coffee cake crumble topping in a bowl before being whisked

 The crumble top to this Spiced Prune Coffee Cake combines cold butter, flour, brown sugar, spices, a pinch of salt and chopped walnuts.

-squishing coffee cake crumble topping
+hand-squishing coffee cake crumble topping

-Squish the cold butter between your fingers until pea and BB sized granules form.
+Then, squish the cold butter between your fingers until pea and BB sized granules form.

-coffee cake crumble topping
+coffee cake crumble topping ready to top the cake

-Toss in the chopped walnuts and store the crumble topping in the freezer until you’re ready to top the cake.
+Finally, toss in the chopped walnuts and store the crumble topping in the freezer until you're ready to top the cake.

 The Coffee Cake gets its tender texture from the sour cream and spiced apple cider.